Russian Resupply Ship Arriving Thursday, Cargo Dragon Leaves Next Week

-Category: Space Hits: 0Russia’s ISS Progress 78 resupply ship launches from the Baikonur Cosmodrome in Kazakhstan to the space station.
+Category: Space Hits: 1Russia’s ISS Progress 78 resupply ship launches from the Baikonur Cosmodrome in Kazakhstan to the space station.
 Credit: Roscosmos

 A Russian resupply ship is racing toward the International Space Station as another U.S. cargo craft nears the end of its mission.
 Meanwhile, the Expedition 65 crew focused its research activities today on a variety of physics and biology studies.